 It can be hard figuring out how to pack glasses for moving and expensive buying the right materials to make sure they remain undamaged.
 However, you have plenty of stuff at home to help you get your easily breakable objects packed and ready to go.
 Here are some things you can utilize:

-- Paper plates – If you place a few paper plates between plates, they provide a barrier so that your glassware doesn’t get potentially scratched or damaged.
+Paper plates – If you place a few paper plates between your glass plates, they provide a barrier so that your glassware doesn’t get potentially scratched or damaged.

 Tips for Quickly Packing Clothes